Weymouth, Nova Scotia: History

 The area was settled in the 1760s by New England Planters.
 The town was formally founded by Loyalist James Moody in 1783 (the year that the Treaty of Paris was signed to end the American Revolution).
 Current-day Weymouth was once called Weymouth Bridge, and Weymouth North was called Weymouth.
 Weymouth is supposed to have been named in honour of the previous settlement of the Strickland family from Weymouth, Massachusetts.

 Shipping and shipbuilding were the main industry in the mid-19th century.
 Remnants of docks can be seen on the Northeast side of the Sissiboo today.
 Goods such as lumber were loaded on ships at these docks and shipped all over the world.
 Until recently, Weymouth housed the oldest general store in Eastern Canada.
 Opened in 1837, the store was called The Trading Post, but closed in 2009.
-The village also houses one of the original offices of the Merchants Bank of Halifax (later renamed Royal Bank of Canada).
+The village also housed one of the original offices of the Merchants Bank of Halifax (later renamed Royal Bank of Canada), until they shut down.
 This building is now part of the aforementioned Weymouth Trading Post building.
 The Dominion Atlantic Railway stopped running through Weymouth in March 1990.